ccb60/NEP_OA/Analysis_Daily/Diurnal-Range-Graphics-All-NEPs.md

 The conceptually most complex piece of code is the code generating the Y axis label.
 We need to use “expression() to embed a Greek letter (”mu“, for micro) and formatting (a subscript) in the axis label.
-Because the axis is so long, we split also into two parts with the”atop()" function.
+Because the axis is so long, we split it into two parts with the”atop()" function.

 ## First Layout